Questions about finding off-campus housing? Join us for an info session!

-You are asked to send money before signing a lease or visiting (virtually or physically) the apartment.
+You are asked to send money before signing a lease or visiting the apartment (virtually or physically).

-You are asked to pay with online coupons, money transfer, cryptocurrency or other untraceable method of payment.
+You are asked to pay with online coupons, money transfer, cryptocurrency or other untraceable methods of payment.

 The landlord is too eager or pushy: This can be suspicious.
 They might claim that there is a lot of interest in the apartment to pressure you into an agreement.

 Requiring a deposit of more than the first month of rent when signing the lease — in Quebec, any kind of deposit is illegal.

 Refusing to sign a lease: If a landlord wants you to pay rent or any other fee without signing a lease, it might be because they don’t have a legal right to rent out that apartment, or it doesn’t exist.